magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 So what happened here?
 Vamp has worked out what parts were already there and what parts should be merged or added.
 This is done based on naming, i.e. the sava cluster already existed, so Vamp added a service to it at 0% weight.
 A cluster named "backend" didn't exist yet, so it was created.
 Effectively, we have merged the running deployment with a new blueprint.

-### Step 3: Transition from blueprints to deployments and back
+## Transition from blueprints to deployments and back

 Moving from the old to the new topology is now just a question of "turning the weight dial".
 You could do this in one go, or slowly adjust it.
 The easiest and neatest way is to just update the deployment as you go.